JamsheedMistri/somsed.solutions/README.md

 ###### Graphing

-  - The calculate function takes an input, such as "(x*2)" , "5"
-    It returns the solution, so in this case, it is 10
+  - The calculate function takes an input, such as `(x*2)` , `5`.
+It returns the solution, so in this case, it is 10.
   - The function works in rounds, where each round selects the rightmost opening parentheses because that will always be the innermost set of parentheses.
   - If there is a special function (sin, cos, tan, etc...) calculate sets a flag before solving the parentheses.
-  - It runs a Exponent function that scans through the equation and solves any exponents
+  - It runs an exponent function that scans through the equation and solves any exponents.
-  - It runs a Multiplication/Division function that scans through the equation and solves any * or /
+  - It runs a multiplication/division function that scans through the equation and solves any `*`s or `/`s.
-  - It runs a Addition/Subtraction function that scans throught the remaining equation and solves for + or -
+  - It runs an addition/subtraction function that scans throught the remaining equation and solves for `+`s or `-`s.
   - Once the selected section has been solved, it checks if any flags were set for special functions.
 It performs the special function over the selected section, and then replaces the original section with the solved version.
   - The function repeats these steps until there are no more parentheses left.

   Example: